Taking Appointment Notes

 • Personalize the experience by reviewing what was covered in prior meetings

-Documenting the outcomes of the academic advising appointment is especially important.
-Make sure you cover at least these four areas in your advising notes:
+Make sure you cover these four areas in your advising notes:

 • Document why the student was seeking help and listen for the intention/purpose of the appointment